aarongable/draft-acme-ari/draft-aaron-acme-ari.md

 # Extensions to the ACME Protocol: The "renewalInfo" Resource

-We define a new resource type, the "`renewalInfo`" resource, as part of the ACME protocol.
+The "`renewalInfo`" resource is a new resource type introduced to ACME protocol.
 This new resource both allows clients to query the server for suggestions on when they should renew certificates, and allows clients to inform the server when they have completed renewal (or otherwise replaced the certificate to their satisfaction).

 ## Getting Renewal Information